ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-current.md

 #### <span style="color: orange;">File-system failures</span>

-**Notice**: The BeeGFS file system, which hosts `/wynton`, is experiences unexpected major issues.
+**Notice**: The BeeGFS file system, which hosts `/wynton`, is experiencing unexpected, major issues.
 Some or all files on `/wynton` cannot be accessed, and when attempted, an `Communication error on send` error is seen.
 <br><span class="timestamp">October 27, 13:50 PST</span>